-Fig. 12.
-Distribution of (a) stretching component of the Ertel potential vorticity (PV) $(-fN^2 g^{-1})$ vertically averaged over the model intermediate layer (in $10^{-11} m^{-1} s^{-1}$) and interpolated on a regular grid using a kriging procedure and (b) the topographic stretching, fH^{-1} (where H is the thickness of the water column) (in $10^{-7} m^{-1} s^{-1}$).
+Figure 12: Distribution of (a) stretching component of the Ertel potential vorticity (PV) $(-fN^2g^{-1})$ vertically averaged over the model intermediate layer (in $10^{-11} \ m^{-1} \ s^{-1}$) and interpolated on a regular grid using a kriging procedure and (b) the topographic stretching, fH^{-1} (where H is the thickness of the water column) (in $10^{-7} \ m^{-1} \ s^{-1}$).
 Also shown in (a) are the depth of the $\sigma_0 = 27.8$ isopycnal (blue contour), the location of the CTD stations (open black squares) and the bathymetry (evry 200 m as grey contours with white labels).
 The MGT is indicated as a black contour in its pre- (solid line) and post- (dotted line) geometry.
-(For interpretation of the references to color in this figure legend, the reader is referred to the web version of this article).

-consequence, the reconstructed mCDW circulation in summer 2008 appeared to be largely constrained by conservation of this stretching component (Fig. 12a).
-In particular, above the dome, the mCDW layer tends to be squeezed, forcing the core of the water mass to flow against the flanks of the dense water dome.
-On the other hand, enhanced stretching in the upper part of the intermediate layer, due to rising of the isopycnals toward the Antarctic coast was identified in the southwestern depression (as seen from the geometry of the $\sigma_0 = 27.725$ isopycnal in Fig. 11), adding another potential vorticity constraint on the mCDW flow.
-The inflow at the shelf break occurred mainly to the east of the Adélie Sill and turned southeastward as a current steered by the slope of the Mertz Bank.
-From there the current continued toward the MGT, flowing against the northeastern flank of the dense water dome.
-The deep stratification over the slope however did not provide a continuous guide to the flow toward the MGT.
-Recirculations (especially one occurring near 66°20'S), which could be inferred from flow continuity requirements between our CTD sections, corresponded to concordant faults in the DSW dome, driving the flow back into the depression and to the sill (Fig. 12a).
+(especially one occurring near $66^{\circ}20$ 'S), which could be inferred from flow continuity requirements between our CTD sections, corresponded to concordant faults in the DSW dome, driving the flow back into the depression and to the sill (Figure 12a).
 In front of the MGT, the same continuity considerations suggested an important lateral inflow to the Adélie Depression interior, following the northwestern side of the MGT from the tip of the glacier across the slope of the Mertz Bank.
 This flow likely merged with the branch which was flowing over the upper slope of the bank and was forced to recirculate southwestward by the presence of the MGT.
-The MGT draft, estimated to about 300 m at the MGT tip, was large enough, especially on the shallow Mertz Bank, to induce substantial shrinking of the water column and barotropic potential vorticity changes (Fig. 12b).
+The MGT draft, estimated to about 300 m at the MGT tip, was large enough, especially on the shallow Mertz Bank, to induce substantial shrinking of the water column and barotropic potential vorticity changes (Figure 12b).
 Similar arguments have been proposed by Darelius et al. (2014) concerning the Filchner-Ronne Ice Shelf.
 From the MGT, the recirculation of the mCDW toward the sill was also constrained by the deep density distribution.
-Additionally, it was likely forced to remain confined over the lower northeastern slope of the Adélie Depression by enhanced horizontal potential vorticity gradients resulting from subsurface lifting of the isopycnals (see $\sigma_0 = 27.725$ at the southern end of the section in Fig. 11) and stretching of the upper water column near the coast which prevented the flow from extending too far into this region (note however that the circulation in the southwestern and western Adélie Depression was not properly resolved by our CTD
+Additionally, it was likely forced to remain confined over the lower northeastern slope of the Adélie Depression by enhanced horizontal potential vorticity gradients resulting from subsurface lifting of the isopycnals (see $\sigma_0 = 27.725$ at the southern end of the section in Figure 11) and stretching of the upper water column near the coast which prevented the flow from extending too far into this region (note however that the circulation in the southwestern and western Adélie Depression was not properly resolved by our CTD array).

 As mentioned above, the dome structure of the dense water, particularly its asymmetry relative to the depression center is a recurrent feature in the summer observations on the AGVL shelf.
-Kusahara et al. (2011) concluded that the summer circulation simulated in their numerical model could be a relaxation of the winter buoyancy-driven circulation.
+(Kusahara et al., 2011) concluded that the summer circulation simulated in their numerical model could be a relaxation of the winter buoyancy-driven circulation.
 If this scenario were to be valid, the summer dense water dome could be the result of a collapse of the homogeneous dense water patch formed in winter.
 In absence of additional forcing, the shape of the patch after cessation of the polynya activity would be expected to reflect the geometry of the region of enhanced sea ice production.
 Remnants of winter mixing could explain the potential vorticity minimum near the Antarctic coast.
 Similar deep winter mixed layers were mentioned in summer 2000-2001 in this region by Sambrotto et al. (2003) which were associated with more saline surface waters compared to the depression interior, following a pattern similar to what was observed in summer 2008 (Lacarra et al., 2011).
-Deep winter mixed layers were also found in summer in Commonwealth Bay (see location in Fig. 1), one of the most active part of the MGP (Lacarra et al., 2011; Vaillancourt et al., 2003).
+Deep winter mixed layers were also found in summer in Commonwealth Bay (see location in Figure 1), one of the most active part of the MGP (Lacarra et al., 2011; Vaillancourt et al., 2003).